ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 ### Play into your strengths

 TODO: I'm bad cop, my partner is good cop.
 This works for us.

+## Other

+Here's some other bits I wasn't sure how to organize.

+### Baby wearing

+We loved baby wearing!
+As we live at the top of a hill, up many zig zagging paths plus multiple sets of stairs, we couldn't really use a buggy/stroller to carry our baby around, so out of necessity we used baby wearing.

+Baby wearing is great to help your baby experience the world directly, while being connected with you.
+It's very adaptable, helps at home and on the go.

 ## Conclusion